 3. Null conditional operator ?

-This null conditional operator is kind of member access operator that evaluates the object for null before accessing its members with out explicit null value check.
+This null conditional operator is a kind of member access operator that evaluates the object for null before accessing its members without an explicit null value check.
 The syntax is as below.

 result = ClassObject?.ClassMemberVariable;